Your Notifications

 Mitral Valve Replacement (MVR)

-Surgical procedure- General anaesthesia is given to the patient before mitral valve replacement.
-Incision is made horizontally under the left breast, or vertically through the sternum.
-After exposing the heart, cannula is placed and blood is directed to the heart-lung machine for cardiopulmonary bypass.
+Surgical procedure- General anesthesia is given to the patient before mitral valve replacement.
+An incision is made horizontally under the left breast, or vertically through the sternum.
+After exposing the heart, a cannula is placed and blood is directed to the heart-lung machine for cardiopulmonary bypass.
 The mitral valve is exposed by creating an incision in the left atrium.
 Then the valve is replaced.
-Left atrium is closed and cardiopulmonary bypass is removed.
+The left atrium is closed and the cardiopulmonary bypass is removed.
 The patient is taken to an intensive care unit after the surgery.

 Rod Schaubroeck